All Episodes

 alex jones

-So let's play the June 12th prediction.
+So let's play the june twelfth prediction.

-And they got a couple others from the week before where I was, and I don't know if they haven't seen these yet.
+And I had a couple others from the week before, where I was, and I don't know if they, I haven't seen these yet, I'm just told what's in them.

-Somebody shoots some Democrats up, and then magically they find they're on their phone or laptop, and they're a big listener of the show.
+I know I said last week at least twice, someone shoots some Democrats up and then magically they find their phone or laptop and they're a big listener of the show.

 And that's what we're now seeing.

-So, wow, what a coincidence that I'd say that just last week, and now that's what we're treated to.
+So wow, what a coincidence that I'd say that just last week and now that's what we're treated to.

 Here it is.

-There are hardcore anti-foot subgroups that are 100% funded by the CIA, and I showed the documents earlier.
+There are hardcore anti-FUS subgroups that are 100% funded by the CIA.

-I'll go back over those with the new information that are tacitly taking responsibility and cheering everybody on for bombings, firebombings, assaults, attacks all over the country.
+I'll go back over those with the new information that are tacitly taking responsibility and cheering everyone on.

 dan friesen